MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/modern-inbox-store-apps-troubleshooting-guidance.md

 If the permissions are incorrect, always apply from the highest level and allow down inheritance to your target directory.

-If the "Bypass traverse checking" user right is missing, the permissions on the directory might be correct, but the user is unable to make use of any inherited permissions.
+If the **Bypass traverse checking** user right is missing, the permissions on the directory might be correct, but the user is unable to make use of any inherited permissions.
 Check that you aren't missing anyone in [Bypass traverse checking (Windows 10)](/windows/security/threat-protection/security-policy-settings/bypass-traverse-checking).

 :::image type="content" source="media/modern-inbox-store-apps-troubleshooting-guidance/bypass-traverse-checking-properties.png" alt-text="Screenshot shows the bypass traverse checking properties.":::